Chestnut-banded plover

-The chestnut-banded plover (Charadrius pallidus) is a species of bird in the family Charadriidae.
+The chestnut-banded plover (Anarhynchus pallidus) is a species of bird in the family Charadriidae.
 This species has a large range, being distributed across Southern Africa.
 However, it occupies a rather small area.

 Identification

 It grows about 15 cm tall and has proportionally long dark legs, black lores and eye-stripes leading to a black bill.
 The forehead, throat and belly are white, while a chestnut breast-band joins a band of same colour on the fore-crown.
 Back and crown are greyish brown.

 Behaviour

 Although this species' movements vary throughout its range and are therefore poorly understood it is thought to be a partial migrant.

 General Behaviour

 The number of chestnut-banded plovers varies from year to year at any given site.
 Especially in response to droughts at inland breeding sites will the population fluctuate, reflecting even on the size of the global population.
 Breeding mostly coincides with rains.